 Should You Bother Washing or Detailing Your Car?

 You get your car detailed—or even washed, for that matter—for the same reason you comb your hair or wear a clean shirt: to look good.

-Neither the International Carwash Association, which represents professional carwashers and detailers, nor the manufacturers of carwash and detailing products can present hard evidence that detailing—or even washing—does much to prevent corrosion or adds much to the life of the finish.
+Neither the International Carwash Association, which represents professional carwashers and detailers, nor the folks who make the products they use can present hard evidence that detailing—or even washing—does much to prevent corrosion or to extend the life of the finish.
 When you sell your car, the slightly higher price you’ll receive thanks to regular washing and periodic detailing is not likely to offset the cost of even two or three detailing jobs.

 On the other hand, a good detailing job can do even more for the appearance of your vehicle than a new wardrobe and new haircut can do for you.
 Plus, cleaning your car’s carpet and upholstery can reduce or eliminate odors and, by removing dust and mites, reduce the discomfort of any allergy sufferers who might ride in it.